Rio de Janeiro–São Paulo megalopolis

 Image from satellite of the megalopolis at night.

-The Rio de Janeiro–São Paulo Megalopolis, also known as the Brazilian Megalopolis is a megalopolis in Southern Brazil consisting of the cities of Rio de Janeiro and São Paulo, as well as their surrounding urban areas.
+The Rio de Janeiro–São Paulo Megalopolis, also known as the Brazilian Megalopolis and the Southeast Brazilian Megalopolis, is a megalopolis in Southern Brazil consisting of the cities of Rio de Janeiro and São Paulo, as well as their surrounding urban areas.

+Their process of conurbation is occurring between the Expanded Metropolitan Complex, in the state of São Paulo, and the Rio de Janeiro metropolitan area.
+This megalopolis in formation involves several Brazilian metropolitan centers (Rio de Janeiro, São Paulo, Campinas, Piracicaba, Jundiaí, Vale do Paraíba, Sorocaba and Baixada Santista) located in the Southeast Region of Brazil.
+The metropolitan regions of Campinas and São Paulo, however, are in a more advanced process of integration and already form the first macrometropolis in the Southern Hemisphere—the Expanded Metropolitan Complex—which exceeds 32 million inhabitants (approximately 75% of the population of the state of São Paulo or 18% of the Brazilian population).

+This area of 82,616 square kilometres (0.97% of the Brazilian territory) is composed of 232 municipalities in three different states (Rio de Janeiro, São Paulo and Minas Gerais).
+The megalopolis includes the metropolitan regions of Rio de Janeiro and São Paulo and extends from Campos dos Goytacazes, in northern Rio de Janeiro state, to Campinas in the interior of São Paulo state, also passing through Juiz de Fora in the Zona da Mata of Minas Gerais.
+According to data from the IBGE, about 42 million people live in this region, representing 23% of Brazil's total population.
+Among the main urban centers that compose the megalopolis are, in addition to São Paulo and Rio de Janeiro, the cities of Guarulhos, Campinas, Jundiaí, Piracicaba, Santos, São José dos Campos, Sorocaba, Duque de Caxias, Volta Redonda, Petrópolis, São Gonçalo, Campos dos Goytacazes and Niterói.

 In 1999, Brian J. Godfrey wrote: "Even as Rio de Janeiro and Sao Paulo have sprawled to form the two main nuclei of an integrated megalopolis with a current population of between 30 and 60 million in southeastern Brazil, the two cities retain distinguishing characteristics."

-In 2003, Jean Gottmann, who studied the Northeast megalopolis in the 1960s, also suggested the formation of this megalopolis.
+In 1993, Jean Gottmann, who studied the Northeast megalopolis in the 1960s, also suggested the formation of this megalopolis.

 The entire Rio–São Paulo area is also sometimes considered a conurbation, and plans are in the works to connect the cities with a high-speed rail.
 Yet the government of Brazil does not consider this area a single unit for statistical purposes, and any population numbers would be synthetic.
 Another estimate published by Stanley D. Brunn, et al. suggests a population of 50 million.

 As of December 2013, Rio de Janeiro to São Paulo is the third-busiest air traffic route by passenger volume, according to Amadeus.